Skinners & Glovers

 Craft functions today are entirely charitable.
 The income of the funds is devoted primarily to the relief of pensioner members, their widows and unmarried daughters and contributions are given to many charitable institutions.
 They are represented in the Trades House by 4 elected members.

-Collector: Hugh Gilmour
+Late Deacon: Hugh Gilmour

-- Ex Deacon Laura C Carlisle (Lambie)
+- Ex Deacon Laura C Carlisle (Honorary)

 - Ex Deacon Robert M Paterson

 - Ex Deacon David R Bird

 - Ex Convener Idris Jones (Honorary)